scalyr/scalyr-agent-2/benchmarks/README.md

 ## Benchmark Suites

+This section describes available "Executables" and "Benchmarks".

+An Executable represents a combination of a Python version and Agent configuration which we use to run a particular benchmark.

+For example - ``Python 2.7.17 - idle conf 1`` represents an idle agent process (no logs configured to watch) which runs under Python 2.7.17.

 ### Agent Process Level Benchmarks

 Those benchmarks are designed to spin up the whole agent process and measure